AWS 101: An Overview of Amazon Web Services Offerings

 Getting Started with AWS

 There is much more to the AWS universe than a short guide can detail.
 But familiarity with the above fundamentals prepares you to expand your organization’s infrastructure to the cloud, build an entirely new environment, and master the art of data logging to ensure compliance and security.
-You can learn more about AWS in the video below, or sign up for a free trial.
+You can learn more about AWS in the video below, read up on AWS logging best practices, check out the Sumo Logic App for AWS, or sign up for a free trial.